 Underweight?
 See how to add pounds healthfully

 - Exercise.
 Exercise, especially strength training, can help you gain weight by building up your muscles.
-Exercise may also stimulate your appetite.
+Exercise also may stimulate your appetite.

 There also are medicines that help boost the feeling of hunger.